Summer in Japan With the Family - Tour of Japan - Japanspecialist

 About a 10-15 minute walk away is the non-stop area of Shibuya.
 Visit Shibuya Scramble in front of Shibuya Station and have dinner (or lunch) at a kaiten (revolving) sushi restaurant, where your kids can pick and sample whatever sushi they like!

-Get up early and visit the outer fish market in Tsukiji, where you can enjoy breakfast with delicious sushi donburi (a rice bowl with fresh fish topping).
+Get up early and visit the outer fish market in Tsukiji, where you can enjoy breakfast with a delicious kaisendon (rice bowl topped with fresh fish).

 After, continue to the anime and geek paradise that is Akihabara, where you can buy cheap electronics, visit a maid-café and experience manga culture in all its glory.